anuragambuja/data-engineering-gcp/Dataflow.md

     <img width="383" alt="image" src="https://github.com/user-attachments/assets/600a2b21-6752-4432-a3a2-34b12f3a2ffd">

-- When you run your pipeline on Dataflow, it uses the service account service- @dataflow-service-producer-prod.iam.gserviceaccount.com.
+- When you run your pipeline on Dataflow, it uses the service account service-yourproject@dataflow-service-producer-prod.iam.gserviceaccount.com.
 This account is automatically created when the Dataflow API is enabled.
 It is assigned the Dataflow service agent role and has the necessary permissions to run a Dataflow job in your project.
+The controller service account is assigned to the Compute Engine VMs to run your Dataflow pipeline.
 By default, workers use your project's Compute Engine default service account as the controller service account.
-This service account, <project-number>-compute @developer.gservices.com, is automatically created when you enable the Compute Engine API for your project from the API's page in the Google Cloud console.
+This service account, <project-number>-compute@developer.gservices.com, is automatically created when you enable the Compute Engine API for your project from the API's page in the Google Cloud console.
+The Dataflow service account is responsible for the interaction happening between your project and Dataflow.

 - When you launch a batch pipeline, the ratio of VMs to PDs is 1:1.
 For each VM, only one persistent disk is attached.
 For jobs running Shuffle on worker VMs, the default size of each persistent disk is 250 gigabytes.
 If the batch job is running using Shuffle Service, the default persistent disk size is 25 gigabytes.
 Streaming pipelines, however, are deployed with a fixed pool of persistent disks.
 Each worker must have at least one persistent disk attached to it while the maximum is 15 persistent disks per worker instance.
 When you run a job using the Dataflow back end, the feature that is used is Dataflow Streaming Engine.
 For jobs launched to execute in the worker VMs, the default persistent disk size is 400 gigabytes.
 Jobs launched using Streaming Engine have a persistent disk size of 30 gigabytes.
 It is important to note that the amount of disk allocated in a streaming pipeline is equal to the maxNumWorkers flag.
 For example, if you launch a job with three workers initially and set the maximum number of workers to 25, 25 disks will count against your quota and not three.
 For streaming jobs that do not use Streaming Engine, the maxNumWorkers flag is optional.
 The default is 100.

+- If your pipeline sources, syncs, and staging locations are all in the same region, you will not be charged for network egress because all the info remains in the same region.
+If you have a pipeline with workers in northamerica-northeast and its regional endpoint is set to us-central1, your network egress charge will increase because of the metadata that is transferred between your project and the regional endpoint.

 > ### Windows
 - Windows divides data into time-based finite chunks.
 It is required when doing aggregations over unbounded data using Beam primitives (GroupBy Key, Combiners).